 OR

-If an employee meets one of the previous two requirements as well as the Salary Level Test, then they are considered a Professional Exempt Employee and are not subject to FLSA minimum wage and overtime law.
+If an employee meets one of the previous two requirements as well as the Salary Level Test, then he to she is considered a Professional Exempt Employee and is not subject to FLSA minimum wage and overtime law.

 Tipped employees have to earn at least $135 per month in tips to qualify for the exemption for the Pennsylvania overtime rates.
-Tipped employees who earn $135 per month in tips or more are also exempt from PA overtime.
+Tipped employees earning $135 per month in tips or more are also exempt from PA overtime.

 Pennsylvania follows the 80/20 rule when it comes to tipped wages.
 Employees can qualify as tipped employees as long as that employee does not spend more than 20% of the 7-day previously established workweek performing duties that do not directly generate tips.